Seteco/Somorrostro/kavenegar-notifications.md

-[Kavenegar](https://www.kavenegar.com/) as service for Software developers, based in Iran, provides send and receive SMS, calling voice and authentication by using its APIs.
+[Kavenegar](https://www.kavenegar.com/) as service for software developers, based in Iran, provides send and receive SMS, calling voice by using its APIs.

 Will look like this on your Android device: